Patient education: Acromioclavicular joint injury (shoulder separation) (Beyond the Basics)

 ●Type IV, V, VI injuries are the most severe.
 Treatment often requires surgery.

 Other causes of shoulder pain — Arthritis of the shoulder joint is a common cause of shoulder pain.
 Arthritis can occur after AC separation or as a natural part of the aging process.
 (See "Patient education: Shoulder osteoarthritis treatment (Beyond the Basics)".)

 Other possible causes of shoulder pain include rotator cuff tendonitis or tears, scapulothoracic bursitis, biceps tendonitis, frozen shoulder (also called adhesive capsulitis), and others.
 (See "Patient education: Rotator cuff tendinitis and tear (Beyond the Basics)" and "Patient education: Biceps tendinitis or tendinopathy (Beyond the Basics)" and "Patient education: Bursitis (Beyond the Basics)" and "Patient education: Frozen shoulder (Beyond the Basics)".)

 SHOULDER SEPARATION TREATMENT

-Pain relief — If needed, a non-prescription pain medication such as acetaminophen (Tylenol), ibuprofen (eg, Advil, Motrin), or naproxen (eg, Aleve) can be taken.
-(See "Patient education: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)".)
+Pain relief — Ice can help reduce pain from AC joint injuries, as the joint is close to the skin.
+If needed, a non-prescription pain medication such as acetaminophen (Tylenol), ibuprofen (eg, Advil, Motrin), or naproxen (eg, Aleve) can be taken (see "Patient education: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)").
 No more than 3000 mg of acetaminophen is recommended per day.
-Anyone with liver disease or who drinks alcohol regularly should speak with his or her healthcare provider before taking acetaminophen.
+Anyone with liver disease or who drinks alcohol regularly should speak with his or her health care provider before taking acetaminophen.

 Type 1 — Type I injuries are best treated initially with rest, ice, and protection, often with an arm sling.
 Ice can be applied for 15 minutes every four to six hours as needed.
 Rest includes avoiding overhead reaching, reaching across the chest, lifting, leaning on the elbows, and sleeping directly on the shoulder.